danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 The session loop keeps track of time, alternates between inhale/exhale and updates the progress bar.
 It's driven by `requestAnimationFrame`, which runs once per frame for smooth updates.
 This approach provides more precise timing than cascading `setTimeout` calls.

-You'll also notice calls to `speak(...)` for voice prompts, I'll explain how that works in the next section.
+Values like `inSec` and `outSec` come from a form submission handler in `main.js` — passed into the session when the user clicks Start.
+You'll also notice calls to `speak(...)` for voice prompts, which I'll explain in the next section.

 ```js
 // js/session.js